Notes to the Consolidated Financial Statements

 The net periodic pension costs of all defined benefit plans of the Group were as follows:

-The net interest cost for the Swiss retirement benefit plans was MCHF 0.3 in 2017 (PY: MCHF 0.4) and for the German retirement benefit plans MCHF 3.3 (PY: MCHF 3.5).
+The service cost for the Swiss retirement benefit plans was MCHF 22.5 in 2016 (PY: MCHF 21.5) and for the German retirement benefit plans MCHF 9.7 (PY: MCHF 8.6).
+The net interest cost for the Swiss retirement benefit plans was MCHF 0.4 in 2016 (PY: MCHF 0.3) and for the German retirement benefit plans MCHF 3.5 (PY: MCHF 3.6).

 The following table shows the remeasurements for the defined benefit plans in other comprehensive income in the Consolidated Statements of Comprehensive Income: